I304296/salesOrderWorkflow/README.md

 ## To run this project...

 - Import the project to your workspace in SAP Business Application Studio or VS Code
-- Follow depplyment instructions mentioned in the package.json
+- Follow deployment instructions mentioned in the package.json.
+Run the following commands from CLI from the root project folder.
+  NODE_ENV=production cds build/all
+  NODE_ENV=production mbt build -p=cf
+  cf deploy ./mta_archives/<mtafilename>.mtar
 - Pre-requisite: Check mta.yml for services of type org.cloudfoundry.existing-service.
 You need to create service instances with the same name before deployment